b-pardi/pyQCM/README.md

 ### CHANGE LOG
+6/14
+- added capability to enter time range selection in interactive plot
+    - set TkAgg as backend for span selector window generation to allow for tkinter entry fields
+    - text entry has a focus in/out handler for temporary text
+    - update_text and onselect communicate with eachother
+        - if using span selector, text field is updated with xmin,xmax values
+        - if using text field, spans are set to match the entered values
+    - added update text function to perform all the same tasks as the onselect function
+    - refactored code so the above tasks are done in a separate function that onselect and update text both call
+        - split into 2 functions, one to update plot and one to calc and save stat data

 6/8
 - fixed bug where axis weren't being labelled and no formatting was ocurring except for the last generated figure
     - setup_plot() now gets the passed in figure's number and selects it